 Here is a light that produces higher quality yields than HPS (most top-quality LEDs do this) as well as a higher quantity (very few LEDs can do this).
 And it only consumes 500 watts of power to do so, which is far below any equivalent LED.
 It also runs cooler than any other LED fixture of this size.

 In this case, it's the price.
 This light costs considerably more than most of its competitors and you have to ask yourself if the advanced technology and improved performance is worth it.

 If you're just starting out, you might be better served with a cheaper fixture for now.
-They might not give you the same results as a Titan, but they'll still get the job done.
+They might not give you the same results as a T series light, but they'll still get the job done.

-But if you're a serious grower, there's a good chance the Titan 5 is the light for you.
+But if you're a serious grower, there's a good chance the T500 is the light for you.
 It's the best light on the market at the moment and if you can afford it, it's the one I recommend.